sapcc/hermes/README.md

 ## Dependencies
 - OpenStack
 - [OpenStack Audit Middleware](https://github.com/sapcc/openstack-audit-middleware) - To Generate audit events in a WSGI Pipeline
-- RabbitMQ - To queue audit events from Openstack
+- RabbitMQ - To queue audit events from OpenStack
 - Logstash - To transform and route audit events
 - Elasticsearch or Opensearch - To store audit events for the API to query